OpenNebula/docs/source/management_and_operations/vm_management/vm_backup.rst

 Restore a Backup
 ================================================================================

-For restore you simply run `onevm restore` and should the VM have correct BACKUP data in the template it will be restored and started.
+To restore a backup you simply run `onevm restore` and if the VM have correct BACKUP data in the template it will be restored and started.

 .. prompt:: text $ auto